Email Migration Project Plan Template For Businesses

 • It must be able to perform incremental or delta migration to transfer the latest changes during or after a one-time data transfer.

-The next vital step in an email migration project plan is to decide which data to transfer from the source to the destination.
+The next vital step in an email migration project plan is to finalize the mailboxes and their properties to transfer from the source to the destination email platform.

 • Plan and decide whether to migrate shared mailboxes of your company.
 For example, support@xyz.com and info@abc.com are shared mailboxes that multiple users can access in a company.